catalyst-cooperative/pudl/docs/dev/run_the_etl.rst

 makes it easy to manage data dependences, parallelize processes, cache results and handle IO.
-If you are planning on contributing to PUDL, it is recommended you read through the `Dagster Docs <https://docs.dagster.io/getting-started>`__ to familiarize yourself with the tools main concepts.
+If you are planning on contributing to PUDL, it is recommended you read through the `Dagster Docs <https://docs.dagster.io/getting-started>`__ to familiarize yourself with the tool's main concepts.

 There are a handful of Dagster concepts worth understanding prior to interacting with the PUDL data processing pipeline: